 You may only be eligible for partial rollover if you received shares (or units) plus cash for your original shares.
-In that case, if the information provided by the company or fund is not sufficient for you to calculate your capital gain, you may need to seek advice from the Tax Office.
+In that case, if the information provided by the company or fund is not sufficient for you to calculate your capital gain, you may need to seek advice from us.

-Share buy-backs
+Share buy-backs page 21

-If you disposed of shares back to a company under a buyback arrangement, you may have made a capital gain or capital loss.
+If you disposed of shares back to a company under a buy-back arrangement, you may have made a capital gain or capital loss.